-- within the scope of a written agreement for such regular (ongoing) investment advice as stated in Chapter 9, §17, item 3 in the Securities Market Act (2007:528) or comparable Swedish or foreign regulation, invest in the share class and in which there is no distribution remuneration from the Management Company, whereby the investor instead pays the investment advice or - here stated, invest either ten million Swedish crowns (SEK 10,000,000), one million euro (EUR 1,000,000) or ten million Norwegian crowns (NOK 10,000,000) in the minimum initial subscription in the share class and in which no distribution remuneration or repayment of a portion of the management fee is paid to the investor by the Management Company. - The share class is also open to life insurance companies in which the customer (the policyholder) has concluded an agreement for investment advisory services as referenced above and where there is no distribution remuneration paid to the advisor from the Management Company.
+- 9 = The share class is only open for investors who: - within the scope of a written agreement for such regular (ongoing) investment advice as stated in Chapter 9, §17, item 3 in the Securities Market Act (2007:528) or comparable Swedish or foreign regulation, invest in the share class and in which there is no distribution remuneration from the Management Company, whereby the investor instead pays the investment advisor for the investment advice or - where stated, invest either ten million Swedish crowns (SEK 10,000,000), one million euro (EUR 1,000,000) or ten million Norwegian crowns (NOK 10,000,000) in the minimum initial subscription in the share class and in which no distribution remuneration or repayment of a portion of the management fee is paid to the investor by the Management Company.

+The share class is also open to life insurance companies in which the customer (the policyholder) has concluded an agreement for investment advisory services as referenced above and where there is no distribution remuneration paid to the advisor from the Management Company.
 Instead, the customer pays the advisor for advisory services and investments are made through endowment insurance (kapitalförsäkring) with custody management in which the customer is the policyholder in relation to the life insurance company in question.
-10 = The share class is only open for investors who: